-We have reached an advance stage in bringing to life this Special Purpose money market scheme.
-DLM has secured the approval of the Security and Exchange Commission (SEC) for the Fund, renamed as

-R.T.
-BRISCOE SAVINGS AND INVESTMENT FUND, with an initial offer of 20,000 units of N50,000.00 each amounting to N1 billion registered and approved by Security and Exchange Commission (SEC).
-Subsequntly we have applied to SEC through DLM for a reduction in the unit price of the Fund to a more affordable price of N5000.00 each, to make the Fund accessible to a wider range of prospective Investors.
-We are currently awaiting this approval, after which the marketing of the Fund will begin.
+We have reached a decisive stage in bringing to life this Special Purpose money market scheme, with the approval of the Security and Exchange Commission (SEC) obtained for the Fund, renamed as R.T.
+BRISCOE SAVINGS AND INVESTMENT FUND, with an initial offer of 1,000,000 units of N1,000.00 each amounting to N1 billion registered and approved by Security and Exchange Commission (SEC).
+We are now at the stage of commencing the marketing of the fund to prospective investors, which will be concluded within the third quarter of 2023.
 It is our conviction that this scheme will be successful and will lead to the recapitalisation of the company and enable us to refinance the company's existing debts, finance start-up of new businesses and enhance working capital.